LeviLucena/HarvardX-Data-Science-Capstone/README.md

 The [References](#7-references) section acknowledges the resources and references that contributed to the project's development.

-## About the Author

-The project author, [Your Name](https://github.com/your-github-username), is a data enthusiast and aspiring data scientist.
-You can find more about the author's work on their GitHub profile.

 Feel free to explore the code and report in this repository to learn more about the movie recommendation project.